 THE INTERNATIONALLY BESTSELLING SENSATION NOW AVAILABLE FOR THE FIRST TIME IN EBOOK

-TV series starring Luke Evans, Dakota Fanning and Daniel Brühl coming to Netflix 19th April
+Now a major Netflix series starring Luke Evans, Dakota Fanning and Daniel Brühl

 Over 3 million copies sold worldwide

 New York City, 1896.
 Hypocrisy in high places is rife, police corruption commonplace, and a brutal killer is terrorising young male prostitutes.

 Forensics and psychological profiling are still in their infancy, but as the body count rises, Police Commissioner Theodore Roosevelt calls on eminent psychologist or 'alienist', Dr Laszlo Kreizler and crime reporter John Schuyler Moore to trial these new methods.

 Kreizler, Moore and their team must venture to the darkest corners of New York - and the human mind - to catch the sadistic killer before they strike again.

 'The Alienist isn't only an ingenious thriller.
 Carr brings enormous gusto to his portrait of old New York' Independent

 'Gripping, atmospheric, intelligent, and entertaining'

 'Richly atmospheric . . .
 You can smell the fear in the air' New York Times